Conhan93/JustC/bithandling.md

   Looking closer at the operations {forts. följer}
 </p>

-Using bitwise shifting to access bits
+Using Bitwise Shifting to Access Bits
 ------